Use Cases For Assessments

 • Do you drop everything sometimes to go out and buy cigarettes?

-Like other assessment scales discussed above, The Cigarette Dependence Scale is also in BlockSurvey’s template gallery for your customization.
+Like other assessment scales, The Cigarette Dependence Scale is also in BlockSurvey's template gallery.

-The interpretation of cigarette dependence scores can be Mild Cigarette dependence, Moderate Cigarette dependence, and Severe Cigarette dependence.
+The interpretation of cigarette dependence scores can be Mild Cigarette dependence, Moderate Cigarette dependence, or Severe Cigarette dependence.

 Use Cases For Assessments FAQ